carpentries/community-engagement/glossary.md

 #### Community Member

 an individual who actively participates in The Carpentries' activities, contributing to its mission of emphasising the critical role of software and data in advancing research.
-Roles include learners, Instructors, Maintainers, and instructor Trainers, all committed to fostering an inclusive, collaborative, and supportive learning environment.
+Roles include learners, Instructors, Maintainers, and Instructor Trainers, all committed to fostering an inclusive, collaborative, and supportive learning environment.

 #### Community Session